datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 But as we can not easily simulate a second user in this handbook, for now, you will have to share your dataset with yourself.
 This endeavor serves several purposes: For one, you will experience a very easy way of sharing a dataset.
-Secondly, it will show you the installation of a dataset from a path (instead of a URL as shown in the section :ref:`installds`).
-Thirdly, ``DataLad-101`` is a dataset that can showcase many different properties of a dataset already, but it will be an additional learning experience to see how the different parts of the dataset -- text files, larger files, datalad subdataset,
+Secondly, it will show you the :command:`datalad install` command as an alternative to :command:`datalad clone`.
+Thirdly, it will show you how a dataset can be obtained from a path (instead of a URL as shown in the section :ref:`installds`).
+Fourthly, ``DataLad-101`` is a dataset that can showcase many different properties of a dataset already, but it will be an additional learning experience to see how the different parts of the dataset -- text files, larger files, datalad subdataset,